PaddlePaddle/docs/docs/guides/11_kernel_primitives_api/index_en.rst

 Kernel Primitive API
 #####################

-This part provides advanced developers with CUDA Kernel Primitive API to accelerate kernel development.
-These APIs are provided to the block.
-Developers can directly pass in the corresponding data pointer and operation type to complete the corresponding calculation.
+This part provides CUDA Kernel Primitive API for Paddle senior developers.
+APIs can help developers gain better performance while improving development efficiency.
+The current APIs are block-level multi-threaded APIs.
+Developers can complete the corresponding calculations according to the current block data pointer and operation type.
 Currently, only global data pointers and register pointers are supported.
-To help users develop high-performance operators, we provide IO APIs with high memory access efficiency, which can help developers gain better performance while improving development efficiency.
+The calculation rules in the Compute API are set through OpFunc.
+Developers can directly use the default OpFunc or implement them as needed.
+The specific implementation rules will be described in detail in the OpFunc section.

-API was divided into IO API and Compute API:
+Kernel Primitive API includes OpFunc, IO API, Compute API:

-1. IO API: A high-performance data read and write API designed in conjunction with GPU hardware features.
+1. IO API: High-performance data read and write API, efficiently complete data read and write operations between global memory and registers.

-2. Compute API: Design general calculation functions based on GPU computing characteristics, such as ElementwiseBinary, ElementwiseUnary, etc.
+2. Compute API: General calculation functions, such as ElementwiseBinary, ElementwiseUnary, etc.

 API List
 ############